cloudnativetrainings/trainings/kubernetes_helm/00_setup/README.md

 # Setup

-In this task, we will setup the needed components for the training.
+In this lab, we will setup the needed components for the training.

 ## Create Kubernetes Cluster